unoplatform/Uno.Wasm.Bootstrap/Readme.md

 - Using your favorite browser, navigate to `http://localhost:8000`

 ## Mono-wasm Debugger Support
-Mono-wasm now has integrated **preliminary** support for in-browser debugging.
-Refer to [this document for up-to-date information](https://github.com/mono/mono/tree/master/sdks/wasm#debugging) on how to setup the debugging.

-To enable debugging in **Uno.Wasm.Boostrap**, add the following line to your csproj:
+Debugging is supported through the integration of a .NET Core CLI component, which acts as a static files server, as well as a debugger proxy for Chrome (other browsers are not supported).

+### Enable the Debugger support
+In order to debug an **Uno.Wasm.Boostrap** enabled project, the following is needed:
 ```xml
 <MonoRuntimeDebuggerEnabled>true</MonoRuntimeDebuggerEnabled>
 ```

-This will enable the deployment of `pdb` files to the browser, and allow for the [debugger proxy](https://github.com/kumpera/ws-proxy) to pick those up.
+This will enable the deployment of `pdb` files to the browser, and allow for the mono debugger proxy to use them.

 For the time being, you will also need to make sure that mscorlib is disabled in the Linker configuration file: